Finding data within a large spreadsheet file can be tedious, if not impossible.

 There are a lot of other methods for how to search in Google spreadsheet files, so continue reading below for more information and see what is available to you.

 Storing and sharing data was never this easy thanks to the invention of Google Spreadsheets.
-You can record your data in columns and rows and share it with whoever you want.
+You can record your data in columns and rows and share it with whomever you want.

 So, if you need to quickly search for a word or any information, you must understand how to search in Google Sheets.